awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-change-calendar.md

 The following are some benefits of Change Calendar\.
 + **Review changes before they're applied**

-  A Change Calendar entry can help ensure that potentially destructive Automation changes to your environment are reviewed before they're applied\.
+  A Change Calendar entry can help ensure that potentially destructive changes to your environment are reviewed before they're applied\.
 + **Apply changes only during appropriate times**

   Change Calendar entries help keep your environment stable during event times\.
 For example, you can create a Change Calendar entry to block changes when you expect high demand on your resources, such as during a conference or public marketing promotion\.
 A calendar entry can also block changes when you expect limited administrator support, such as during vacations or holidays\.
 You can use a calendar entry to allow changes except for certain times of the day or week when there is limited administrator support to troubleshoot failed actions or deployments\.